bowman2001/perplexdoc/content/doc/plugin/latex/index.md

 ## Layout

-The examples are both looking good anyway:
+The examples are both looking good, wether we can grasp their meaning or not:

 $$f(x) = \int_{-\infty}^\infty\hat f(\xi)\\, e^{2 \pi i \xi x}\\,d\xi$$